GEO: What it is and What Actually Matters (and What Doesn't)

 That is wrong.
 And it is wrong in a way that will waste your time and budget.

 AI search does not rank pages.
 It generates answers.
-Every time a user asks a question, the model constructs a narrative response from scratch, drawing on training data, retrieval sources, and the specific context of the prompt.
+Every time a user asks a question, the model writes a fresh response, drawing on its training data, whatever sources it pulls in, and the specific way the question was asked.
 The same question asked twice can produce different answers, mention different brands, and cite different sources.

-This is the fundamental insight: AI answers are probabilistic.
+Here is the key idea: AI models are probabilistic.
+Their answers vary.
 There is no fixed position to rank for.
-There is only the likelihood that your brand appears in a given response, for a given persona, on a given model, at a given moment.
+There is only the likelihood that your brand shows up in a given response, for a given persona, on a given model, at a given moment.

 GEO is the practice of understanding and improving that likelihood.